Intelligent-Silicon/AutoUnattend/README.md

 ```<Settings pass="[Pass Name]"></Settings>``` and ```<Component name="[Component Name]"></Component>```.

-Also note ```DPI``` is not listed as a child element, but is shown in the 2nd XML example on the Microsoft webpage.
+As at 20250613:YYYYMMDD, also note ```DPI``` is not listed as a child element, but is shown in the 2nd XML example on the Microsoft webpage.

 ```
 <Settings pass="windowsPE">